josieparis/gatk-snp-calling/README.md

 This set of scripts take raw illumina whole-genome sequencing reads as input to produce a filtered VCF file

-These scripts were written for a PBS batch cluster system.
+These scripts were written for a PBS batch cluster system

-We provide a short bash script to convert PBS headers to SLURM (`liftover_PBS2SLURM.sh`) Conversion to SGE should be relatively straightforward (we will add another liftover script for this in the future ...)
+We provide a short bash script to convert PBS headers to SLURM (`liftover_PBS2SLURM.sh`) (but please check these before starting)

+Conversion to SGE should be relatively straightforward (we will add another liftover script for this in the future ...)

 #### These scripts have been used to create VCF files in the following publications: